10 Movies About Cooking That Will Inspire Your Inner Chef

 Julie & Julia (2009)

-Meryl Streep stars as the famous chef and cookbook writer Julia Child in this charming ode to the romance of cooking.
-Stanley Tucci shines as her devoted husband.
-Half the film follows Child’s adventures, while the other half focuses on Julie, played by the fetching Amy Adams.
-She plays the real-life blogger who struggled to follow Child’s recipes and documented her success and disasters online.
+Meryl Streep stars as famous chef and cookbook writer Julia Child in this charming ode to the romance of cooking.
+Stanley Tucci also shines as her devoted husband.
+Half of the film follows Child’s adventures, while the other half focuses on Julie Powell (Amy Adams), a blogger who plans to cook all 524 recipes in Child’s cookbook in 365 days—while documenting her successes and disasters online.

 No Reservations (2007)

-Catherine Zeta-Jones and Aaron Eckhardt play star-crossed chefs competing for culinary perfection.
-Catherine loses her edge once she’s forced to take care of her niece, Abigail Breslin, after a family accident.
-Aaron comes aboard to help out as her kitchen underling, but his skills threaten to take over the lead role.
-It’s the perfect love-hate conflict to stir up some love.
-Highlights include gorgeous shots of artistic food platings.
+Kate Armstrong (Catherine Zeta-Jones) is competing for culinary perfection, but suddenly loses her edge once she’s forced to take care of her niece (Abigail Breslin) after a family accident.
+Fellow chef Nick Palmer (Aaron Eckhart) comes aboard to help out as her kitchen underling—until his skills threaten to take over the lead role.

 Juliette Binoche sparkles as the single mom owner of La Chocolaterie Maya, where the ingredients are literally dusted with magic.
-Johnny Depp plays the handsome gypsy who shows up to sweep Juliette off her feet.
-Your mouth will water as the camera pans across the delectable delights.
-The scene where the oppressive mayor (played by Alfred Molina) finally indulges in some chocolate is a celebration of giving into temptation.
+Johnny Depp, meanwhile, plays the handsome Roma who shows up to sweep Binoche’s character off her feet.
+Your mouth will water as the camera pans across countless delectable delights.
 Watch with a box of bonbons close by!

 The Hundred Foot Journey (2014)

-This delightful dramedy uses fusion cooking to send a positive message about multicultural acceptance.
+This delightful comedy-drama uses fusion cooking to send a positive message about multicultural acceptance.
 An Indian family fleeing violence finds a haven in a tiny French town.
 They buy a restaurant to start over, but soon find themselves embroiled in competition with the bistro next door.
-Helen Mirren has a stake in the other restaurant so she tries to sabotage the Indian café.
-But she learns a big lesson when townspeople vandalize the new start-up.
-Soon enough, competing chefs are falling in love as they combine ingredients in a delectable merger of recipes and cultures.
+Soon enough, the competing chefs (played by Charlotte Le Bon and Manish Dayal) begin to fall in love!

 Like Water for Chocolate (1992)

-This beautiful Mexican romance is infused with magic and the mysteries of every great cook.
-It follows the story of a young woman whose food has the power to affect who ever consumes it with her mood at the time.
-Her tears cause intense emotion.
-And when she adds in some rose petals passions rise.
-She’s forbidden her great love because of class differences, but the magical recipes keep the two close.
+This beautiful Mexican romance follows the story of Tita, a young woman whose food has the power to affect whoever consumes it with her mood at the time.
+(When she adds in some rose petals, passions rise!)
+Tita’s forbidden her great love because of class differences, but the magical recipes keep the two close.

 Big Night (1996)

-Critics loved this cinematic love letter to Italian cooking.
 Stanley Tucci and Tony Shalhoub shine as rivalrous brothers trying to keep their restaurant afloat.
 When a famed singer is supposed to make an appearance the two throw everything into creating a perfect feast for the big night.
-The stakes are high in this ode to culinary perfection, but the celebrated guest never shows.
-It’s the meal of a lifetime and a true celebration of Italian cuisine.
+The stakes are high in this dramatic, funny and often moving celebration of Italian cuisine.

 Soul Food (1997)

-This popular movie takes place around the crowded, lively dinner table of an African-American family dealing with their matriarch’s illness.
+This popular movie takes place around the crowded, lively dinner table of a Black family dealing with their matriarch’s illness.
 The table overflows with comfort staples like macaroni and cheese, fried chicken, potato salad, and mouthwatering biscuits.
-Vanessa Williams, Nia Long, and Vivica A. Fox show up as sisters who know that all good cooking comes from the heart.
-Love really is food for the soul.
+Vanessa Williams, Nia Long, and Vivica A. Fox show up as sisters who know that all good cooking comes from the heart!

 Willy Wonka and the Chocolate Factory (1971)